Will-Helliwell/CV/README.md

 - Front-end Frameworks (React, Bootstrap)
 - Databases: SQL (PostgreSQL) and no SQL (MongoDB).
 - Git, Travis CI, Heroku

+- I also volunteered as a mentor to help later students improve by giving technical and pastoral help.

 #### Harvard CS50 (August 20 to present)